msepp/stopwatch/README.md

  * Add tasks, grouped into named groups.
  * Start & Stop timer per task.
  * Edit groups & task details.
+ * Get a table of time used per cost code for a group.

 ## TODO
- * Generate reports of time spent from selected time periods
  * Editing of recorded time to fix mishaps (eg. forgot to stop task).
+  * Already in the CLI.

 ## Screenshot